ezgy/ezgy/README.md

 - 👋 Hi, I’m @ezgy
+- 🎓 I graduated with a BE from the Computer Engineering dept. of Bogazici University in June 2023 with a 3.11 GPA.
+- 💻 I work as a Junior Software Engineer, focusing on back-end development in Java with Spring Boot.
-- 🌱 I’m currently learning mobile development with flutter
+- 🌱 I like to challenge myself with new technologies.
+In my free time, I am learning mobile development with Flutter.